 Other Contracts Requiring Vice President Approval

-Other contracts that must be approved (or signed) by the Vice Presidents for their respective divisions (the Vice President for Finance and Administration, Vice President for Academic Affairs and Dean of Faculty, Vice President for Student Affairs, Vice President for Development, Vice President for Enrollment and College Relations, and Chief Information Officer and Executive Director of LITS) include:
+Other contracts that must be approved (or signed) by the Vice Presidents for their respective divisions (the Vice President for Finance and Administration, Vice President for Academic Affairs and Dean of Faculty, Vice President for Student Affairs, Vice President for Advancement, Vice President for Enrollment and College Relations, and Chief Information Officer and Executive Director of LITS) include:

 - New projects that have not been already approved as part of the budget process.

 - Contracts over $500,000 (this may often be done as part of the budget process).